sky-chaser-high/adobe-illustrator-scripts/README.md

 ![Remove Color In Guide Object](images/removeColorInGuideObject.png)

 ### Usage
 Just run this script.
-It is not necessary to select guide objects.
+There is no need to select any guide objects.

 > **Note**
-> Show and unlock all layers.
-> Guide objects hidden with <kbd>⌘</kbd> / <kbd>Ctrl</kbd> + <kbd>3</kbd> are not supported.
-> If you have added fill or stroke colors in the Appearance panel, they may not work well.
+> If you have added fill or stroke colors in the Appearance panel, they may not work properly.

 ### Requirements
 Illustrator CS6 or higher